 1. Your holiday contract

 When you make a booking you guarantee that you have the authority to accept and do accept on behalf of your party the terms of these booking conditions.
 A contract will exist as soon as we issue our confirmation invoice.
 Once you have received your confirmation invoice, it is your responsibility to check that the information and booking details, including the spelling of all passenger names, as stated on your invoice are correct.
 We reserve the right to refuse to accept and/or not proceed with any booking at any time at our sole discretion.
-All contracts between Acromas Holidays Limited and its clients are made on the terms of these booking conditions which are governed by English Law and both parties shall submit to the jurisdiction of English Courts at all times unless the holiday was booked in Scotland or Northern Ireland.
+Your contract with Acromas Holidays Ltd is subject to these booking conditions which are governed by English Law and both parties agree to submit to the exclusive jurisdiction of the courts of England and Wales unless you are resident in Scotland or Northern Ireland, in which case the parties agree that the courts of England and Wales or the courts of the country in which you are resident shall have jurisdiction.

 3. Our guarantee on price

 We guarantee that the price of your holiday will not be subject to any surcharges once a contract exists between us.
 This means that you are fully protected, no matter what happens to the price of fuel or variations in the exchange rate for currency.
-Once a contract exists between us, then the cost of your holiday cannot be increased.
 Holiday prices can be influenced by taxes such as air passenger duty, aircraft insurance, security, fuel and other associated costs.
 Our prices are affected by these, as well as exchange rates, suppliers’ costs and economic trends.
-The prices shown are based on current charges and costs but they may go up or down; we reserve the right to alter the price of any holiday in our brochures or introduce supplements, and will notify you of the current price prior to any booking - please call us or visit our website for the most up-to-date prices.
-The price of your holiday as shown on your confirmation invoice will not be increased unless you amend your booking.
+The prices shown are based on current charges and costs but they may go up or down; we reserve the right to alter the price of any holiday in our brochures, introduce supplements or correct pricing errors, and will notify you of the current price prior to any booking - please call us or visit our website for the most up-to-date prices.
+The price of your holiday as shown on your confirmation invoice will not be increased unless you amend your booking, or in the very unlikely event that, due to an error, your booking has been confirmed at an incorrect price, in which case we reserve the right to charge the correct price or cancel the booking with a full refund.
 Titan have a price promise guarantee which applies to tour prices only (excluding any selected loyalty rewards we might offer to past travellers from time to time) and does not include airline upgrades, holiday additions, extended stays, regional connecting flights and selected special offer products.

 4. Paying for your holiday

-When you make your booking you must pay the deposit amount per person of £195, or as specified by the website or your sales consultant.
-The balance of the price of your travel arrangements must be paid at least 64 days before your departure date, or as advised at the time of booking and stated on our confirmation invoice.
+Unless specified otherwise - when you make your booking you are required to pay the deposit amount per person of £195 or 10% of the holiday price (after all discounts) - whichever is the greater.
+Please note some specialist tours will require additional deposit levels.
+These will be advised at the time of booking.
+The balance of the price of your travel arrangements must be paid at least 75 days before your departure date, or as advised at the time of booking and stated on our confirmation invoice.
 If the deposit and/or balance is not paid in time, we reserve the right to cancel your travel arrangements.
 If the balance is not paid in time, we shall retain your deposit.
 All monies you pay to the travel agent are held by them on your behalf until we issue our confirmation invoice.
 After this the travel agent holds the monies on our behalf.
+All balance payments made by credit card will incur a 2% fee, the rate and amount will be confirmed at point of payment.
+No fee will be levied on deposits made by credit card.
+Regrettably we are unable to accept American Express cards.

 (a) The Regulations impose various legal requirements on us in relation to packages.
 Any travel arrangement you book with us in the UK before your departure we will accept as being a package.
 These conditions are designed to reflect the Regulations.